MarcGueury/oci-genai-agent-llama-lab/3-eval/eval.md

 ### Objectives

-**AI Eval** is built with APEX, a low-code development tool comes with Oracle Database.
+To evaluate the quality of the response of the Agent, we will use an application **AI Eval**.
+It is built with APEX, a low-code development tool, that comes with Oracle Database.
+It works like this:
 - The *Question/Answer* table is stored in 23ai vector.
-- When running a test, it will send all the questions to AI Agent
+- When running a test, it will send all the questions to AI Agent API
-- Then compare the API *Response* with the *expected Answer* using Llama.
+- Then compare the AI Agent API *Response* with the *expected Answer* using Llama.
 - Giving a score of 0 to 100.

 During the lab, we will: